What is (good) web design?

 Dark or gradient

-With regards to the background, dark design will dominate together with gradient colors.
-Soft hues that grade from light to dark, contrast or complementary colors and dark backgrounds are easier on our eyes and make our ever increasing screen time more bearable.
+When it comes to the website background, dark designs with gradient colors are becoming increasingly popular.
+Soft hues that grade from light to dark, contrast or complementary colors, and dark backgrounds are easier on our eyes and make our ever-increasing screen time more bearable.

 Storytelling web design